mateocarpio/ARM-Global-Field/README.md

 ## 2) Getting_Results_ARM_MM.ipynb

 In this notebook, we plot the results of the experiments.
-We can find the results for the asymptotic statistical quantities as a function of $x_m$ and $B$ for the global, ring and small-world networks including mass media.
+We can find the results for the asymptotic statistical quantities as a function of $x_m$ and $B$ for the global, ring, and small-world networks, including mass media.

+## 3) videos

+This folder contains simulations of some remarkable examples in gif format.